 - Book your chosen Workshop via Connect2.

 If you have any questions about our technical Workshop Wednesdays, you can contact our Technical Resource Managers on email@example.com.
-If you have any questions about the Learning Lab and their programme, please email firstname.lastname@example.org
+If you have any questions about the Learning Lab and its programme, please email firstname.lastname@example.org

 The workshops facilitate student agency, mobility outside your subject, and a chance for you to immerse yourself in creative cross-disciplinary exchange with your peers.
 The programme also gives students the opportunity to engage with students from different programmes and year groups as part of our wider creative community.